wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 turnout has been mediocre at the start and dropped off rapidly.

-Fifth on our list is the tension between teaching the "what" and the "how" of programming.
+Sixth on our list is the tension between teaching the "what" and the "how" of programming.
 When we teach a scripting language like Python, we have to spend time up front on syntax,